Vaccine Info

 nOPV2 Vaccine Side Effects

 A review of safety data on the first 65 million doses of nOPV2 used for outbreak response by the independent Global Advisory Committee on Vaccine Safety concluded that there were no apparent safety concerns.
-In April 2024, the U.S. CDC published - Novel Oral Poliovirus Vaccine 2 Safety Evaluation during Nationwide Supplemental Immunization Activity, Uganda, 2022, which concluded no safety signals were identified using a multipronged approach of passive and active surveillance.
+In April 2024, the U.S. CDC published "Novel Oral Poliovirus Vaccine 2 Safety Evaluation during Nationwide Supplemental Immunization Activity, Uganda, 2022," which concluded that no safety signals were identified using a multipronged approach combining passive and active surveillance.

 nOPV2 Vaccine Virus Shedding

 The Journal of Infectious Diseases, Volume 226, Issue 5, September 1, 2022, published results from clinical studies that found poliovirus shedding data were available from 621 initially reverse-transcription PCR–negative infants.
 Seven days after dose 1, 64.3% of mOPV2 recipients and 31.3%–48.5% of nOPV2 recipients across groups shed infectious type 2 virus.
 Respective rates seven days after dose 2 decreased to 33.3% and 12.9%–22.7%, showing induction of intestinal immunity.
-Shedding of both nOPV2 candidates ceased at similar or faster rates than mOPV2, and all vaccines showed indications that the vaccine virus was replicating sufficiently to induce primary intestinal mucosal immunity.
+Shedding of both nOPV2 candidates ceased at rates similar to or faster than mOPV2, and all vaccines showed evidence that the vaccine virus was replicating sufficiently to induce primary intestinal mucosal immunity.

 nOPV2 Vaccine Dosing

-paper published by Mejia and colleagues in 2023 provides promising findings in favor of a shorter nOPV2 vaccination schedule specifically for polio outbreak responses.
+paper published by Mejia and colleagues in 2023 provides promising findings in favor of a shorter nOPV2 vaccination schedule, specifically for polio outbreak responses.

 nOPV2 Comparison With mOPV2